gazebo-web/fuel-server/README.md

 integration database is used during testing and development.
 This database is frequently wiped and altered.

-### Environment variables

-1. `IGN_DB_USERNAME` : Mysql user name.
-1. `IGN_DB_PASSWORD` : Mysql user password.
-1. `IGN_DB_ADDRESS` : Mysql address, of the form `host:port`.
-1. `IGN_DB_NAME` : Mysql database name, which should be `fuel`.
-1. `IGN_DB_MAX_OPEN_CONNS` : Max number of open connections in connections pool.
-Eg. 66.
-1. `IGN_FUEL_RESOURCE_DIR` : the file system path where models will be stored.
-1. `IGN_FUEL_VERBOSITY` : controls the level of output, with a default value of 2.
-0 = critical messages, 1 = critical & error messages, 2 = critical & error & warning messages, 3 = critical & error & warning & informational messages, 4 = critical & error & warning & informational & debug messages
-1. `AUTH0_RSA256_PUBLIC_KEY` : Auth0 RSA256 public key without the '-----BEGIN CERTIFICATE-----' and '-----END CERTIFICATE-----'
-    Note: You can get this key from: <https://osrfoundation.auth0.com/.well-known/jwks.json> (or from your auth0 user).
-It is the "x5c" field.

 ## Leaderboards

 There may be some cases where scores for specific organizations or circuits